Undergraduate Student

 Details

-Established in 1993 with a generous bequest from the estate of Cornell alumnus and trustee, Frederic Conger Wood, these fellowships support undergraduate research in Europe.
+Established in 1993 with a generous bequest from the estate of Cornell alumnus and trustee Frederic Conger Wood, these fellowships support undergraduate research in Europe.

-Undergraduates from all colleges are invited to submit applications to pursue research projects or internships focused on Europe.
-In a typical year, during the summer, Conger Wood Fellows spend 2-8 weeks of field study in Europe and upon their return write up the results of their research.
-These fellowships can be combined with projects in connection to attending Cornell summer courses taught in Europe.
+During the summer, Conger Wood fellows spend two to eight weeks pursuing field study in Europe, and upon their return write up the results of their research.
+These fellowships can be combined with projects tied to attending Cornell summer courses taught in Europe.

 Funding Guidelines